cryptohackathon/MINI-FE/README.md

 It will create the files:
 * `minife.so` containing the MINI-FE library.
-* `demo_cifer` A demo of a secure grading system linked to the CiFEr+acml libraries.
+* `demo_cifer` A demo of a secure grading system linked to the CiFEr library.
 * `demo_pbc` Same as before but linked to the Stanford's pbc library.
-* `testpairings_cifer` A program to perform some tests with pairing functions inked to the CiFEr+acml libraries.
+* `testpairings_cifer` A program to perform some tests with pairing functions inked to the CiFEr library.
 The output of the program should be equal to the content of file output_test in the main directory.
 * `testpairings_pbc` Same as before but linked to the Stanford's pbc library.